 In December of 2020, Jordan Schaenzle (our Chicago Managing Partner) had the opportunity to sit down and talk with Rob Galbraith, the Most Interesting Man in Insurance.
-Rob is the author of the insurance industry bestseller “The End Of Insurance As We Know It” and has worked in the insurance space for over twenty years.
+Rob is the author of the bestseller “The End Of Insurance As We Know It” and has worked in the insurance industry for over twenty years.

 One interesting topic of discussion was, “When innovating, should insurance carriers bulk up their internal tech team or partner with a software development firm?”
 Below is a full summary of Rob’s advice.